 Next, and this is where most people get confused, you will need to determine how much you want to contribute toward your annual deductible and co-insurance and how much coverage you think your pet will need in a given year.
 Adjusting these options will give you the greatest ability to customize a plan according to your budget.
 And don’t worry.
 We’ll be explaining each of these terms in a moment.

 How much will I get reimbursed?

 Now you’re probably wondering how much the pet insurance company will cover when submitting a claim.
-This all comes down to what you choose for the 1) Co-insurance, 2) Annual Deductible and 3) Annual Limit.
+This all comes down to what you choose for 1) Co-insurance, 2) Annual Deductible, and 3) Annual Limit.
 After determining which costs are eligible for coverage, the insurance company will deduct your portion of the payment according to the policy you signed up for.
 To put it simply, you’ll pay your co-insurance plus your annual deductible.
 After you’ve met your annual deductible, the insurance company will reimburse the balance of covered services up to your annual limit.

 What is Co-insurance?

 Coinsurance is the amount you pay for your pet’s covered services after you’ve paid your annual deductible.
 The remaining balance is covered by the insurance company.
 This is often confused with a copay, a flat fee you pay on the spot when you visit the doctor.

 In this example, let’s say you’ve chosen a 90% insurance reimbursement plan.
 Your coinsurance would be 10%; basically, how much you need to pay toward the bill.

 ($900 Vet Bill x 10% Coinsurance) = You Pay $90

 With Odie, you can choose a 70%, 80%, or 90% reimbursement plan.
 The higher your reimbursement, the higher your monthly premium will be.
 Your coinsurance percentage remains the same whether you visit your regular vet, a specialist, or an emergency hospital.